 In addition to these three sites, we recommend that you prepare a Personalized Study Abroad Handbook.
 The guidelines can be found at http://www.isep.org/students/Placed/student_handbook2d.asp.
 Although this was developed for the International Student Exchange Program, it can be easily adapted.

 A visa is permission for you to enter a country for a specific purpose such as study.
 You may not need a visa for a short-term program where you can enter as a temporary visitor, but you will always need either a visa or a residence permit to study in a country for a longer period such as a semester.
 Your program will supply additional information.
 Please note that you must have a passport before you can obtain a visa so it is important to apply for one immediately.

 We have an excellent video on health and safety which we encourage you to view at our office.
 It will also be shown at the general orientation.
 We will also supply additional information appropriate to your program.

 We recommend that all students--especially those going to developing countries--consult the Travel Consultation & Immunization Clinic at the SIU Student Health Center.
 See also the health and safety sections of our resource page.

-All SIU Carbondale students going abroad are required to be enrolled in our CISI Study Abroad Insurance.
-Participants in our Global Seminars led by SIU faculty are enrolled automatially.
+All SIU Carbondale students going abroad are required to be enrolled in our Gallagher Study Abroad Insurance.
+Participants in our Global Seminars led by SIU faculty are enrolled automatically.